 Depression is often unseen by many.
-Some days you can stir up the strength to smile and get out of bed, but most days you feel worthless, numb, and alone.
-And almost every day, you’d rather be a ghost just so you can avoid everybody and everything.
+Some days you can stir up the strength to smile and get out of bed, but most days, you feel worthless, numb, and alone.
+And almost every day, you’d rather be a ghost so that you can avoid everybody and everything.

 Depression can come and go.
-Sometimes it decides to stay for a couple of days and sometimes it stays for months.
+Sometimes it decides to stay for a couple of days, and sometimes it lasts for months.
 But, why?
 Why can’t I just overcome it already?
-Why can’t I just smile and pray that it all goes away?
+Why can’t I smile and pray that it all goes away?
 Well, sometimes it’s not our choice.
 But you don’t have to figure it all out on your own.

 What are the First Warning Signs:

 Regularly experiencing several of the signs and symptoms listed below, most of the day, nearly every day, for at least two weeks, maybe an indication that you may be suffering from depression:

 - Lack of energy (Fatigue)

 - Persistent feelings of sadness, anxiety, or the feeling of being “empty”

 - Feelings of guilt, worthlessness, hopelessness, or helplessness